-The Cardboard Viewer allows you to view your 360 photos or Google Cardboard projects.
-The Library has five (5) viewers available for checkout.
+The I AM CARDBOARD dscvr VR headset allows you to view your 360 photos or Google Cardboard VR projects.
+The Library has four (4) viewers available for checkout.

 The viewer itself is very simple- you can even make your own or order kits online for $5 and up.